Johnny Dorelli

 Giorgio Guidi (born 20 February 1937), known professionally as Johnny Dorelli, is an Italian actor, singer and television host.

 Early life

-Giorgio Guidi was born in Meda, Lombardy, Italy.
+Giorgio Guidi was born in Meda, at the time in the Province of Milan, Lombardy, Italy.
 In 1946, he moved with his family to New York City, where his father, Aurelio Guidi, found work as an opera singer under the stage name Nino D'Aurelio.
 He studied double bass and piano at the High School of Music and Art in New York.
 His stage name Dorelli was chosen in imitation of how D'Aurelio was pronounced in English.